Q-Methodology/main/cognition/cognition.md

   </pre>

 c.
 Under stimuli, you will upload the images that you want to use for your experiment.
 Please make sure you respect the image dimensions

+d.
+Paste the code you got from the constructor

 ### 10. Test the experiment